Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Problem Formulation and Preliminaries

 \subsection{Goal}

-Our goal is to use the training environments $S$ to learn policies that \emph{provably generalize} to unseen environments drawn from the distribution $\envDist$.
-We employ a slightly more general formulation where a \emph{distribution} $P$ over policies $\pi \in \Pi$ instead of a single policy is used.
+Our goal is to learn policies that \emph{provably generalize} to unseen environments at the Real stage.
+This is very challenging since we do not have explicit knowledge of the underlying distribution $\envDist$.
+We employ a slightly more general formulation where a \emph{distribution} $P$ over policies $\policy \in \policySet$ instead of a single policy is used.
 In addition to maximizing the policy reward, we want to minimize the number of safety violations, i.e., the number of times that the robot enters failure sets.
-Our goal can then be formalized by the following optimization problem:
+Our goal can then be formalized by the following optimization problem, which we would like to lower bound as the guarantee:

-where $\overline{\rewardFuncPolicy}_\env(\policy) \in [0,1] $ denotes the task reward that does not penalize safety violation, and $\mathcal{P}$ denotes the space of probability distributions on the policy space $\Pi$.
-Here the task reward can be either continuous (e.g.~normalized cumulative reward) or binary (e.g.~reaching the target or not).
-This optimization problem is challenging to tackle directly since the distribution of environments $\envDist$ is unknown.
+where $\overline{\rewardFuncPolicy}_\env(\policy) \in [0,1] $ denotes the task reward that does not penalize safety violation, $\mathcal{P}$ denotes the space of probability distributions on the policy space $\Pi$, and $\mathbbm{1}\{\cdot\}$ is the indicator function.
+Here the task reward can be either dense (e.g., normalized cumulative reward) or sparse (e.g., reaching the target or not).